 Types of Assistance

-Assistance under the proposed 2015 CDBG Residential Rehabilitation Program will not exceed $24,500 per structure.
-For owner occupants who qualify as low or very low income, 100 percent of the project cost up to a maximum of $24,500 will be provided as a grant.
-The grant awards do not have to be repaid unless the property is sold or transferred within 5 years.
+Assistance under the proposed 2017 CDBG Residential Rehabilitation Program will not exceed $25,000 per structure, for ‘hard costs’ (non-Lead Based Paint repairs), plus the cost to mitigate LBP hazards.
+For owner occupants who qualify as low or very low income, 100 percent of the project cost will be provided as a grant.
+The grant awards do not have to be repaid unless the property is sold or transferred within 10 years.
 The amount to be repaid will depend on the length of time between the completion of the work and the sale or transfer of the property.

-For owner occupants who are moderate income, 75 percent of the project cost, up to a maximum of $18,375 will be provided as a grant.
+For owner occupants who are moderate income, 75 percent of the project cost will be provided as a grant.
 The remaining project cost will be provided as a low interest loan.
 Loans will be provided as an interest rate of 0 to 3 percent for terms of up to 20 years.
 Interest rates below 3 percent are considered on a case-by-case basis, depending on the household income and need.

-If the cost to bring the property up to Housing Quality Standards and address existing lead based paint hazards exceeds $24,500, the property owner will be required to provide his or her own funds or obtain other assistance to complete the project.
-If the project cost exceeds $24,500 and other funding is not available, the application may be rejected.
+If the cost to bring the property up to Housing Quality Standards (excluding the costs to address existing lead based paint hazards) exceeds $25,000, the property owner will be required to provide his or her own funds or obtain other non-federal assistance to complete the project.
+If the project ‘hard costs’ exceed $25,000 and other funding is not available, the application may be rejected.

 Program Income Assistance (Loan Only)